IBS-C vs Motility Disorders: When Fiber Makes You Worse

 1. Colonic Transit Study (Sitz Marker Study)

-Swallow capsules containing visible markers.
-X-rays over several days show transit time through your colon.
+What it is: You swallow capsules containing small plastic markers visible on X-rays.
+X-rays taken over several days show how quickly (or slowly) markers move through your colon.

 2. Anorectal Manometry